dyhes/zulip/templates/zerver/help/restrict-private-messages.md

 ### Notes on restricting private messages

-* Disabling private messages will cause sending a private message to throw an error; the Zulip UI will appear to still allow private messages.
+* Disabling private messages will cause sending a private message to throw an error; the Aloha UI will appear to still allow private messages.
 We expect to make some UI adjustments when private messages are disabled during the beta period.

-* Even if private messages are disabled, users can still exchange direct private messages with bot users (this detail is important for Zulip's new user onboarding experience).
+* Even if private messages are disabled, users can still exchange direct private messages with bot users (this detail is important for Aloha's new user onboarding experience).
 Consider also [restricting bot creation](/help/restrict-bot-creation) when using this feature.

 * Restricting private messages does not automatically [restrict creating